Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Close-up of the manufacturer's data.

-Has the elaborate box insert and this box is SOLID: clean, complete, square and sturdy -- plus there is no un-original tape anywhere!
+Has the elaborate box insert and this box is SOLID: clean, square and sturdy -- plus there is no un-original tape anywhere!

 Photo of the box insert.